John Banville facts for kids

 William John Banville was born to Agnes (née Doran) and Martin Banville, a garage clerk, in Wexford, Ireland.
 He is the youngest of three siblings; his older brother Vincent is also a novelist and has written under the name Vincent Lawrence as well as his own.
 His sister Anne Veronica "Vonnie" Banville-Evans has written both a children's novel and a memoir of growing up in Wexford.
 Banville stole a collection of Dylan Thomas's poetry from Wexford County Library while in his teens.

 Banville was educated at CBS Primary, Wexford, a Christian Brothers school, and at St Peter's College, Wexford.
-Despite having intended to be a painter and an architect, he did not attend university.
-Banville has described this as "A great mistake.
-I should have gone. .....
-But I wanted to get away from my family.
-I wanted to be free."
-Alternately he has stated that college would have had little benefit for him: "I don't think I would have learned much more, and I don't think I would have had the nerve to tackle some of the things I tackled as a young writer if I had been to university – I would have been beaten into submission by my lecturers."
+Despite having intended to be a painter and an architect, he did not attend university. .....
+In contrast, he has stated that college would have had little benefit for him: "I don't think I would have learned much more, and I don't think I would have had the nerve to tackle some of the things I tackled as a young writer if I had been to university—I would have been beaten into submission by my lecturers."

-After school he worked as a clerk at Aer Lingus, which allowed him to travel at deeply discounted rates.
-He took advantage of these rates to travel in Greece and Italy.
-On his return to Ireland, he became a sub-editor at The Irish Press, rising eventually to the position of chief sub-editor. before The Irish Press collapsed in 1995, Banville became a sub-editor at The Irish Times.
+After school, Banville worked as a clerk at Aer Lingus, which allowed him to travel at deeply discounted rates.
+He took advantage of these rates to travel to Greece and Italy.
+On his return to Ireland, he became a sub-editor at The Irish Press, eventually becoming chief sub-editor.
+Before The Irish Press collapsed in 1995, Banville became a sub-editor at The Irish Times.
 He was appointed literary editor in 1998.
 The Irish Times, too, endured financial troubles, and Banville was offered the choice of taking a redundancy package or working as a features department sub-editor.
 He left.

 Writing